 Whether guided by a museum affiliate or browsing at your own pace, a visit to Hamilton is sure to leave you with a wealth of wood type knowledge.
-Self-guided tours may be taken any time during regular business hours and guided museum tours are offered daily at 1 and 3 p.m.
+Self-guided tours may be taken any time during regular business hours and guided museum tours are offered daily at 1 p.m.
 Learn about historic and decorative wood type from one of the world's largest collections, take a journey through the machines and tools that were used to manufacture wood type, and see working pressrooms where we teach and continue to produce letterpress printed pieces.

 A Working Museum

 The museum, at 40,000 square feet, is no doubt one of the largest fully functional workshops in the world.
 Not only do the thousands of visitors who come through every year get to see how wood type was made at the factory, those students, artists, typographers and designers visit to take workshops and actually put their hands on the collection to create works of art and scholarship.
 The experience of creating a print can broaden a design student’s understanding of typography, color, and layout.
 And artists make works with wood type that would have surprised and delighted J.E.
 Hamilton, the company’s founder.